 In this course, students will familiarize themselves with the forces at play in shaping the historical imagination of the end of the second millennium as it was refracted by theory, criticism, journalism, and art.
 They will also pay attention to the rhetorical and stylistic conventions of writing and making art about historical change and the present.
 Focusing primarily on the U.S., the course will zoom in on three important nexuses for historical imagining: the afterlives of the social movements loosely associated with the 1960s (e.g., Civil Rights, feminism, the New Left, anti-war activism); the end of the Cold War and the intensification of globalization discourses; and the AIDS crisis.
 (B, H)

 ENGL 29700.
 Reading Course.
 100 Units.

 An instructor within ENGL agrees to supervise the course and then determines the kind and amount of work to be done.
 These reading courses must include a final paper assignment to meet requirements for the ENGL major, and students must receive a quality grade.
 Students may not petition to receive credit for more than two ENGL 29700 courses.
-Students may register for this course using the College Reading and Research Form, to be obtained from College Advising and signed by the instructor and the Director of Undergraduate Studies and then submitted to the Office of the Registrar.
+Students may register for this course using the College Reading and Research Form, available in the College Advising offices.
+This form must be signed by the instructor and the Director of Undergraduate Studies and then submitted to the Office of the Registrar.

 ENGL 29900.
 Independent BA Paper Preparation.
 100 Units.

-Students completing a Critical BA Project may register for this course using the College Reading and Research Course Form, available in the College Advising offices and to be signed by the faculty BA advisor and the Director of Undergraduate Studies and then submitted to the Office of the Registrar.
+Students completing a Critical BA Project may register for this course using the College Reading and Research Form, available in the College Advising offices.
+This form must be signed by the faculty BA advisor and the Director of Undergraduate Studies and then submitted to the Office of the Registrar.
 This course may not be counted toward the distribution requirements for the major, but it may be counted as a departmental elective.